belovedpearl/Historic_Center_Quiz_PP2/README.md

 **Game Page**

-This page displays the quiz body for user to interract with after the user starts the game, it keeps a record of right question answered, wrong question chosen and it also features a progress bar to inform the user about how many right answer hes has chosen.
+This page displays the quiz body for users to interract with after starting the game, it keeps a record of right question answered, wrong question chosen and it also features a progress bar a visual representation of how well the user is doing with the quiz.

 The page consist of the following:
 * A section that contains the image of the historic center.